 Guests (long term and short term)

 Faculty and Staff: Permanent and temporary staff accounts (eg. intern accounts) will be confirmed by the Human Resources office and Faculty accounts, including CLS non-Beloit faculty, will be confirmed by the Human Resources office or the Academic Dean's office.
 A record will be initiated in Jenzabar EX by the Human Resources office.
-Once the EX record has been created, the user will be created in LDAP, GAE, and Moodle automatically if flagged for Directory listing or manually upon request from the user or department.
+Once the EX record has been created, the user will be created in LDAP, GAE, and Moodle automatically.
 Faculty and staff are given access to the Portal immediately.
 If an employee or temporary staff member needs EX access, the employee's supervisor may request an account by completing the Jenzabar EX Account Request Form.
 If an employee changes positions, the supervisor must complete the Jenzabar EX Account Request Form indicating the changes that should be made to Jenzabar application access.
 Employees and temporary staff are required to complete FERPA training before access to Jenzabar EX data will be granted.
 The Human Resources department will assure that all new employees review the FERPA training materials on the web and successfully take the FERPA quiz.